 There is a definite requirement for Transactional banking in the provision of person-to-person payments, domestic and international remittances, pre-paid purchases, and payment mechanisms.
-It represents a great opportunity to engage customers, and build a sustainable, profitable business, with services crafted and priced to market requirements.
+It represents a great opportunity to engage customers and build a sustainable, profitable business, with services crafted and priced to market requirements.

-How to differentiate the bank in a competitive market
+- How to differentiate the bank in a competitive market

-Mobile money services: case study equity bank vs. Mpesa
+- Mobile money services: case study equity bank vs. Mpesa

-How to compete with networks and managing complex relationships
+- How to compete with networks and managing complex relationships

-Building low-cost, scalable footprint, presence & networks
+- Building low-cost, scalable footprint, presence and networks

-How to develop capacity, capability, products, services and the IP (Intellectual Property) within your bank.
+- How to develop capacity, capability, products, services and the IP (Intellectual Property) within your bank.